Celebrate the Present

 While the afterlife remains one of life’s great mysteries, the Epic of Evolution can help us make sense of and find solace in confronting death.
 In the light of evolution, we know that death of the individual promotes the life of the species.
 Cell biologists have discovered that for species of complex, multi-celled organisms to survive, thrive, and evolve, individuals must die.
 The only organisms that are immortal are single-celled bacteria, which never die of old age.
 But for all other creatures, the price of continued life of the species is death of the individual.
 And for complex creatures with expanded consciousness like ourselves, the death of individuals is the price for awareness of the universe.
 Death is a double bonus.
 Paradoxically, death allows us as a species to live.
 And it also gives our species the ability to perceive more of the world.
 In other words, the only way we may experience love, or joy or awe of the Universe is at the price of death of our bodies.

-The Epic of Evolution shows that just as many species of plants, animals, and other life forms have evolved, so too have many religions and philosophies evolved, each adapted to a particular time and place.
-In showing how the different religions and philosophies have emerged, the Epic of Evolution shows that there are many paths to survival (salvation), both physical and spiritual including paths of religion and other philosophies, that invoke no supernatural power.
+The Epic of Evolution shows that just as plants and animals evolve, so too do religions and philosophies evolve.
 This new understanding can help empower people of all religions and philosophies and at the same time promote harmony between them.

 One of the purposes of religion is to orient people to the cosmos in a meaningful way.
 Since the publication of Darwin’s Origin of Species many people have felt disoriented because evolution seemed to contradict the stories people grew up with from their religious traditions.

-The Epic of Evolution, although not a religion, does help to reorient people to the cosmos.
-This Epic tells the story of the universe from the perspective of science, yet also with an understanding from religion.
-The Epic of Evolution helps many people deepen their faith, and at the same time understand and appreciate other religions and philosophies.
+The Epic of Evolution, helps people reorient themselves to the cosmos. the vastness of the cosmos helps many people deepen their faith, and at the same time understand and appreciate other religions and philosophies.

-Because religions have evolved, they will continue to evolve, adapting to their environments.
-For example, many seminaries today teach Process Theology, a relatively new way of understanding God which is based on discoveries in physics and biology that are less than 150 years old.
+As religions continue to evolve, they will continue adapting to changing circumstances.
+For example, many seminaries today teach Process Theology, a relatively new way of understanding God which is based on discoveries in physics and evolutionary biology.

 Understanding evolution has lead to the field of evolutionary psychology, which seeks to understand human nature in light of our evolutionary past.
 Among other things, evolutionary psychology can help people enjoy better relationships.
 The emerging field of evolutionary psychology helps people understand love, lust, revenge, anger, and forgiveness.
 When you understand why others do what they do, sometimes against their best intensions, it makes it easy to forgive them (and yourself).
 For more information see the excellent books The Moral Animal by Robert Wright; Mean Genes: From Sex to Money to Food: Taming Our Primal Instincts by Terry Burnham and Jay Phelan or Why We Love: The Nature and Chemistry of Romantic Love by Helen Fisher.